Written byVain Rowe

 - 2. 3 ways to downgrade macOS Ventura to Monterey

-You have good reasons to degrade macOS Ventura beta to macOS Monterey.
-For example, your favorite game runs poorly on the macOS Ventura, or, some certain software doesn't work well on the newly approaching macOS.
+You have good reasons to degrade macOS Ventura to macOS Monterey.
+For example, macOS Ventura not detecting external monitors, your favorite game runs poorly on macOS Ventura, or, some certain software doesn't work well on the newly approaching macOS.
 Whatever, when you meet any unsatisfactory things when running macOS 13, you are able to downgrade macOS 13 to macOS 12 directly.

-This article teaches you how to downgrade macOS Ventura to macOS Monterey without data loss in different ways.
-You can one fitting you the most to reinstall the stable macOS Monterey build on your Mac.
+This article teaches you how to downgrade macOS Ventura to macOS Monterey without data loss in 3 different ways.
+You can choose one fitting you the most to reinstall the stable macOS Monterey on your Mac.

 Thus, it's common for some people to want to ask "should I upgrade to masOS Ventura?".
-Some people prefer to wait for the release of the formal version of macOS 13, while some others, for example, Mac geeks, media personnel, and software developers are bursting with desperation to experience the beta version immediately.
+Some people hesitate still, while others, for example, Mac geeks, media personnel, and software developers are bursting with desperation to experience the new version immediately.

-However, unlike the formal publication of macOS 13, the beta version undoubtedly has some uncertain bugs and vulnerabilities.
+However, unlike the mature macOS 12, the first version of macOS 13 undoubtedly has uncertain bugs and vulnerabilities.
 Facing this, knowing how to downgrade macOS Ventura to macOS Monterey without data loss really touches the spot.

 3 ways to downgrade macOS Ventura to Monterey

-Each way will be explained specifically with detailed steps.
+Each way will be explained specifically with step-by-step tutorials.
 Just choose one to reinstall macOS 12 on your device as you like.

 How to downgrade macOS Ventura to Monterey with Time Machine?

-This approach is only available for the users that have the complete backup of previous macOS Monterey.
-With previous macOS Monterey backup, downgrading to macOS Monterey from macOS Ventura is just a piece of cake.
+This approach is only available for the users that have the complete backup of the previous macOS Monterey.
+With Time Machine backup, you can perform this reinstallation without effort.